tc-ca/mssql-prov/README.md

 - First-time setup of the database (create the patch_history table)
 - Identification and execution of unapplied patches

-The provision files for the database should result in the desired schema, so when doing a first-run, the script will pretend to execute all existing patches so that they aren't ran in the future (since the db will already be in the desired state).
+The provision files for the database should result in the desired schema, so when doing a first-run, the script will pretend to execute all existing patches so that they aren't executed in the future (since the db will already be in the desired state).

 ## Why?